MicrosoftDocs/power-platform/power-platform/admin/pay-as-you-go-meters.md

 There are several scenarios in which a user who has anonymously browsed the website won't be counted in the meter.
 The scenarios are described below:

-1. If the user accesses specific pages related to authentication, such as: sign in, register, invitation, and externalauthenticationcallback.
+- If the user accesses specific pages related to authentication, such as: sign in, register, invitation, and externalauthenticationcallback.
-1. If the user accesses specific pages like the ones starting with **/_**, for example: **/_services**, and **/_resource**.
+- If the user accesses specific pages like the ones starting with **/_**, for example: **/_services**, and **/_resource**.
-1. If the user accesses a page that returns a redirect response (http 3xx status), an error response (http 5xx status), or any http 4xx response.
+- If the user accesses a page that returns a redirect response (http 3xx status), an error response (http 5xx status), or any http 4xx response.
-1. If a user is accessing only static resources like CSS, JavaScript, or images.
+- If a user is accessing only static resources like CSS, JavaScript, or images.

-If a user is browsing anonymously and later logs in to the website within same day (UTC timezone), then that user will only be counted as authenticated user and won't be counted as anonymous user.
+- If a user is browsing anonymously and later logs in to the website within same day (UTC timezone), then that user will only be counted as authenticated user and won't be counted as anonymous user.

-Bots and crawler access of the anonymous pages of the website isn't counted.
+- Bots and crawler access of the anonymous pages of the website isn't counted.

-1. If you use a monitoring system setup to test website availability periodically, its usage of the website will not be counted if it sends a non-browser user agent header.
+If you use a monitoring system setup to test website availability periodically, its usage of the website will not be counted if it sends a non-browser user agent header.
 If your monitoring system sends a user agent of any standard browser, it might be counted as an anonymous user.
 We recommend to targeting your monitoring service at the **/_services/about** page of your website to ensure that it is not counted.

+> [!NOTE]
-When an environment is enabled for pay-as-you-go, any capacity for Power Apps portal logins/page views or Power Pages authenticated user/anonymous user prepaid capacity that is assigned to the environment is ignored and not consumed.
+> When an environment is enabled for pay-as-you-go, any capacity for Power Apps portal logins/page views or Power Pages authenticated user/anonymous user prepaid capacity that is assigned to the environment is ignored and not consumed.
 You can reallocate this capacity to a different environment.

 ### Dataverse capacity meter